LeifuChen/Ribbit2/README.md

 - store the **friends** and video/photos
 - send message to the **cloud** to wait for our friends to view them
 - access to messages into an **inbox**
+- notify the user if there is a new message

 ### Design:
 - two tabs, inbox and friends